systemjs/plugin-traceur/README.md

 ### jspm

 ```
-jspm install plugin-babel
+jspm install plugin-traceur
 ```

-Then set `transpiler: 'plugin-babel'` in the `jspm.js` config file.
+Then set `transpiler: 'plugin-traceur'` in the `jspm.js` config file.

 Alternatively use `jspm init -p` to set up the plugin automatically.